Learn new skills, connect in real time, and grow your career in the Salesblazer Community.

 What is sales tracking software?

 Sales tracking software is a tool that helps businesses capture, monitor, and analyze sales activity and performance throughout the sales process.
-This software enables you to see your business holistically — with hard data — so you can understand where you are and develop strategies for improvement.
+This kind of software enables you to see your business holistically — with hard data — so you can understand where you are and develop strategies for improvement.

 Using data, sales tracking software lets you see how effective your sales strategies and processes are, spot potential challenges, and make adjustments.